Arak Inequalities for Concentration Functions and the Littlewood-Offord Problem: Comparison with the results of Nguyen, Tao and Vu

-The assertion of Theorem~\ref{thm5} implies that, in conditions of Theorem~\ref{tnv2}, there exists a symmetric GAP $K$ of rank $R=O(\log n)$, of volume~$3^R=O(n^D)$ and such that at least $n-O((\log n)^3)$ elements of $a=(a_1,\ldots,a_n) \in ({\mathbf{R}^d})^n$ are $\tau/n^B$-closed to~$K$.
-Moreover, Theorem~\ref{nthm4} provide bounds with replacing $\log n$ by $\left|\log q\right|$ without assumption~$q=Q(F_a, \tau)\ge n^{-A}$.
-Comparing with Theorems~\ref{taovu}, \ref{tnv1} and~\ref{tnv2}, we see that in Theorem~\ref{thm5} the exceptional set has a logarithmic size (which is much better), but this is attained at the expense of a logarithmic growth of the rank.
+The assertion of Theorem~\ref{t6} implies that, in conditions of Theorem~\ref{t13}, there exists a symmetric GAP $K$ of rank $R=O(\ln n)$,of volume~$3^R=O(n^D)$ and such that at least $n-O((\ln n)^3)$ elements of $a=(a_1,\dots,a_n) \in ({\mathbf{R}^d})^n$ are $\tau/n^B$-close to~$K$.
+Moreover, Theorem~\ref{t5} provide bounds with replacing $\ln n$ by $|\ln q|$ without assumption~$q=Q(F_a, \tau)\ge n^{-A}$ (recall that this assumption is also absent in conditions of Theorem~\ref{t2}).
+Comparing with Theorems~\ref{t11},~\ref{t12} and~\ref{t13}, we see that in Theorem~\ref{t6} the exceptional set has logarithmic size (which is much better than $O(n)$ and $O(n^\theta)$, $0<\theta\le1$, in Theorems~\ref{t12} and~\ref{t13}), but this is attained at the expense of logarithmic growth of the rank.